standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 educated, and so still young in my mind.
 Really, it would be nice to have some religion, and not go on without ever any comfort.
-And I am not like {32}Nicholas, who is really God’s equal, and not his child at all.
+And I am not like Nicholas, who is really God’s equal, and not his child at all.
 I think it is better not to have God than to be like that with him.”